5 Steps to Plan for Your Christmas Decorating

 - packages of batteries for fairy lights and other decor – we go through hundreds of batteries at Christmas

-Remember, the earlier you shop, the more likely that you’ll find what you need.
+Remember, the earlier you shop, the more likely you’ll find what you need.

-We have often decorated our living room in Christmas red and lots of garland and lights.
+We have often decorated our living room mantel in multiple colors for Christmas with lots of garland and lights.

 Our color palette has changed over the years.
-We tend to use red, green and silver in the dining room, entry, staircase and in Sweet Shark’s bar.
+We tend to use red, green, gold and silver in the dining room, entry, staircase and in Sweet Shark’s bar.
 They are all adjacent and can be seen in one view.

 Every room in your home doesn’t have to have the same color palette.
 The master bedroom is a great place to choose different colors.

-Last Christmas I bought a new white tabletop Christmas tree for the master bedroom and decorated it in pink.
-I’m going to continue that color scheme this year.
+That Christmas, I bought a new white tabletop Christmas tree for the master bedroom and decorated it in pink.

 TIP: Decorate adjacent rooms, such as the living room and dining room or the kitchen and breakfast room, in the same or similar color schemes.
-Decorate separate rooms, such as bedrooms and bathrooms or the family room, in different color schemes.
+Decorate separate rooms, such as bedrooms, bathrooms, and the family room, with different color schemes.

 - Open all your Christmas bins so that you can see all the decorations.

-- Once you have all the decorations for a room, you can begin to place them in your favorite places.
+- Once you have all the decorations for a room, you can begin placing them in your favorite spots – or find new ways to arrange your Christmas decorations.

 Once you have finished with one area, step back and look around.
 Rearrange any decorations as needed.
 You don’t have to find the perfect place for your festive decorations on the first go-around.

-Repeat for each room.
-Once you have completed all your rooms, take a home tour of your home.
+Repeat the process for each room.
+Once you have completed all your rooms, take a home tour.
+Ask a friend whose opinion you value to take a look.
 Don’t hesitate to move items from one room to another.

 Everyone has their favorite way of decorating their homes.
-I like to decorate each room.
+I like to decorate each room, one at a time.
 Fewer steps, less time, and that way I feel that I’ve completed an entire room before going on to the next one.
+That approach feels like I’ve accomplished a task.

 Speaking of Decorating

-I’ve started a list of great Christmas decorations that I’m excited about.
+I’ve started a list of incredible Christmas decorations that I’m excited about.
 Hope you like these ideas.

 I hope that these 5 steps to plan for your Christmas decorating will help you get started on this most wonderful time of the year.